-All decorations must be made with fireproof materials.
-Scotch tape, masking tape, thumb tack and staples are not permitted to be adhered to walls and/or windows in any campus facility.
+A. Scotch tape, masking tape, thumb tacks and staples are not permitted to be adhered to walls and/or windows in any campus facility.
+All decorations must be of fireproof materials.
 Exits must be kept cleared and fire prevention/safety regulations followed.